Recommendation Letter Instructions | Suraj Rampure

 Recommendation Letter Instructions

 If you’re reading this page, it’s likely because you’ve asked (or are thinking of asking) me to write you a recommendation letter.
-Helping students get into graduate programs is one of the great joys of teaching, and if I could help everyone who asks, I would!
+Helping students get into graduate programs is one of the great joys of teaching.

-As a result, 80%+ of the letters I write each year are for students who served on my course staff at some point (GSI/IA/TA/tutor), as those are the students I interact with the most and have the most first-hand knowledge of.
-The few other students I end up writing letters for are students who did extremely well in class and/or went above and beyond in some way.
-That being said, if you don’t fall into one of these categories, don’t pre-reject yourself - still ask me first!
+The strongest letters I write are for students who served on my course staff at some point (GSI/IA/TA/tutor), as those are the students I interact with the most and have the most first-hand knowledge of.
+I also often write strong letters for students who did extremely well in class and/or went above and beyond in some way.

 If I agree to write you a letter, here’s what I need from you, ideally all in a single Google Drive folder shared with rampure@umich.edu: